Upcycling - FIMO soft vases with leaf metal

 Apply size for leaf metal to the lower third of the tin using the paintbrush and leave for about 15 minutes to become tacky.

 Now take the leaf metal and apply it to the tin.
 It will only stick to the surfaces where you have applied size.
-Brush to and fro over the surface with a dry paintbrush to remove any excess.
+Brush back and forth over the surface with a dry paintbrush to remove any excess.

 Tip: It creates a particularly pretty effect if you apply more leaf metal to the lower area and gradually less as you move upwards.

-Finally, apply varnish for leaf metal using the paintbrush to protect the leaf metal.
+Finally, apply gloss varnish using the paintbrush to protect the leaf metal.

 And you‘re done!